popcron/intercom/README.md

 Invoking a method isnt going to be instant, so if you require timing sensitive code, you can use the `InvokeTask` variant of the method instead.

+*Note: Invoking methods that are meant to be awaitable on the other side, are not going to be awaited for.*

 ## Receiving methods
 Decorating a method with the `[Invokey]` attribute will let the intercom system know that this **static** method can be automatically called upon, assuming the name and parameters match.
 Yes, duplicates of these are allowed.